“But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it

 - Principle – What are the key themes and life lessons shaping the relationships of people with God and others, as well as our world view?

-- Precept – What am I to believe and practice (Command/direct statement, Example, Necessary Inference)?
+- Precept – What are the prescriptions and prohibitions (Command/direct statement, Example, Necessary Inference)?

-- Application – How should I think, feel, and act in response to what I have read?
+- Application – How does God want me to think, feel, and act today in response to what I have read?

-One may argue that CENI is the means by which we come to understand AAPPPA.
+One may argue that CENI is the means by which we come to understand AAP6A.
 Even so, I contend that experience has born out the need to formally reframe our hermeneutic within a complete exegetical model without abandoning its merits.
-Thinking in terms of APPPA facilitates a healthier approach to scripture.
+Thinking in terms of AAP6A facilitates a healthier approach to scripture.

 The Bible is so much more than a list of rules.
 It is first a story or collection of historical accounts about God and his pursuit of relationship with his people.
 The very first verse of the Bible is not a “thou shalt” or a “thou shalt not,” nor does it contain an example for us to follow, nor any implied rules.
 Rather, it reveals the eternal nature of God; “In the beginning, God…” (Genesis 1:1).
 Scripture begins and ends with scenes depicting God with his people, from the garden of Eden in Genesis 2 and 3 to the New Jerusalem in Revelation 22.
 The covenant God made with man throughout scripture is “I will be your God, and you will be my people” (Exodus 6:7).
 It is for this covenant that Jesus shed his blood (Matthew 26:28).
 Thus, the primary theme of scripture is God, and secondarily, grace or redemption.